depenguin-me/depenguinme-ansible/README.md

 ## Prepare

-The server you wish to configure must be booted in the rescue console before running the playbook.
+The server you wish to configure must be booted into the rescue console before running this playbook from your own computer.

 Note your host's IP addresses and gateway.
-Make a note of the interface name too.

 Make sure your SSH public key is accessible via a URL! e.g. `http://host.tld/path/to/key.pub`